GasparErrobidart/picture-perfect/README.md

 ## Lazy load
 This module will allow you to delay the load of full size images until the UI element is in or close to the viewport.
 You can reduce the initial page size and boost the page speed by providing only a tiny version of the real image.

+### Notes
+- All other features benefit from this module, if you are lazy loading elements, any other Picture Perfect module initialization will be delayed until lazy load marks the element as "ready" preventing the use of unnecessary code processing.
+- Initialized elements are marked with the `picture-perfect-ready` class name.
+You can use this for visual transitions.

 ### Pros